sferik/twitter-ruby/README.md

 accessible by sending the `results` message to a `Twitter::SearchResults` object.

-Additionally, the `Twitter::Client#follow` method now checks to make sure the user isn't already being followed.
-If you don't wish to perform that check (which does require an extra HTTP request), you can use the new `Twitter::Client#follow!` method instead. **Note**: This may re-send an email notification to the user, even if they are already being followed.

 ##### Version 2
     Twitter::Client.search("query").map(&:full_text)

 ##### Version 3
     Twitter::Client.search("query").results.map(&:full_text)

-The `Twitter::Status#expanded_urls` method has been removed.
-Use `Twitter::Status#urls` instead.

 ### Configuration
 The Faraday middleware stack is now fully configurable and is exposed as a